Taxation of international executives

 Are investment income and capital gains taxed in Canada?
 If so, how?

 Dividends and interest income are generally taxable in Canada as the income is received.
-In addition, for investments that do not pay interest on an annual basis, an annual interest accrual may need to be determined and included in taxable income.
+In addition, for loan investments that do not pay interest on an annual basis, an annual interest accrual may need to be determined and included in taxable income.
 Dividends from taxable Canadian corporations are taxed at a reduced rate through a gross-up and tax credit mechanism, which in principle takes into account income taxes paid at the corporate level.
-In the case of income from foreign investments, taxes withheld in another jurisdiction are creditable against Canadian taxes otherwise payable, based on tax treaty rates where applicable, and calculated on a country-by-country basis..
+In the case of income from foreign investments, taxes withheld in another jurisdiction are creditable against Canadian taxes otherwise payable, based on the lower of 15% and the applicable tax treaty rates, and calculated on a country-by-country basis.

 Accrued capital gains can also create an income tax liability at death.
 An individual is deemed to dispose of all assets held at the date of death for proceeds equal to their fair market value on that date, and the accrued capital gains or losses are reported on the individual’s tax return for that year.
 An exception to this deemed disposition rule applies if the individual was a resident of Canada at the time of death and the property was transferred either to a surviving spouse who was also resident in Canada on the same date or to a Canadian spousal trust created under the deceased spouses’ will for the lifetime of the surviving spouse.